lou-weimer/consanguineous-marriage-and-intimate-partner-violence/README.md

 # consanguineous-marriage-and-intimate-partner-violence
-Code for My dissertation, "Consanguineous Marriage and Intimate Partner Violence".
+Code for dy dissertation, "Consanguineous Marriage and Intimate Partner Violence".
+See here for a publicly availale version: https://escholarship.org/uc/item/4dr7g3j5
+All data come from USAID's DHS data, and CHIRPS rainfall estimates.